Jolly-Roger-Telephone-Company/cidvv-spec/draft-anderson-askew-cidvv.md

   as a higher-assurance vouch.

-A CIDVV-aware network element MUST NOT treat a single response as sufficient evidence of a successful vouch.
+A CIDVV-aware network element MUST NOT treat a single response as sufficient evidence of a successful vouch unless it corresponds to the expected behavior for the "100" prefix.

-Instead, a successful vouch requires observing the expected response patterns for both prefixes within the configured validity window.
+Additional verification calls (e.g., using the "101" prefix) MAY be used to increase assurance but are not required for a valid vouch.

 The two verification calls MAY be sent in any order or in parallel.
 Implementations MUST NOT assume ordering.